SrikarSistla08/lexsy-legal-assistant/README.md

 ## 🚀 Deployment

-This app is deployed on Vercel and accessible at: [Your Vercel URL]
+This app is deployed on Vercel and accessible at: [Lexsy Legal Assistant](https://lexsy-legal-assistant.vercel.app/)

 ## 👨‍💻 Developer